DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 Objectives:

-*	User finds Recall Locations report in one click.
+*	User finds Geographical report in one click.
 *	User uses the state, keyword and date range filters to retrieve specific data.
 *	User understands the meaning of the data being represented on the graph.

-###Task Scenarios for Business Researcher
+###Task Scenarios for Business Owner
 ####Task 1 – 5 minutes:
 Task Description: Use dsoft-ads-staging.azurewebsites.net web site to see how frequently peanut butter products are recalled in the state of Colorado.
 You must complete this task in 5 minutes.